Mica-team/ZinkPlugin/README.md

 # ZINK Plugin

-A plugin app for MojoLauncher implementing legacy (23.0.4) Zink for old Mali devices
+A plugin app for Nether Launcher implementing legacy (23.0.4) Zink for old Mali devices